VoltLang/Website/doc/ideas.md

 }
 ```

-Building referencing counting strings on the regular gc string would be easy.
+Building reference counting strings on the regular gc string would be easy.

 It would also be possible to implicitly cast the new string to `immutable(char)[]` and  `const(char)[]`.